-A line most often heard by young Southern ladies and gents as they entered their grandmothers’ kitchens to start what will soon become “the best gumbo I have ever had.”
+It’s a line most often heard by young Southern ladies and gents as they entered their grandmothers’ kitchens to start what will soon become “the best gumbo I have ever had.”
 For those of you who never had that privilege, do not fear.
 New Orleans best gumbo dishes are here.

 Death by Gumbo at Restaurant R’evolution

 Nope, it’s not a form of punishment.
 In fact, the name perfectly sums up how you’ll feel after you taste chef John Folse’s most talked about dish: Death by Gumbo.
 The presentation begins with a semi-boneless stuffed quail, which is the key to this immaculate gumbo.
 Cut into your tasty bird and unleash all the wonderful ingredients necessary to make this dish unforgettable (along with a thick, dark roux).
 Flavored rice, andouille, and poached oysters, the ingredients create layers of heavenly flavors and a taste that is rivaled by very few.

 Chef Donald Link‘s restaurant serves chicken and andouille gumbo alongside its stellar lineup of Cajun-Southern dishes, in addition to a rotating soup of the day.
 The gumbo is an apt prelude to Cochon’s rabbit and dumplings entrée.

 Turkey and Alligator Sausage Gumbo at Parkway Bakery & Tavern